jeremysu1989/bioinformatics/04_working_with_alignment_data.md

 1. I_2011868_2012306_0:0:0_0:0:0_2489 # QNAME, the query name

-2. 83 # FLAG,the bitwise flag, which contains information abut the alignment
+2. 83 # FLAG,the bitwise flag, which contains information abut the alignment. **Bitwise flags**

 3. I # RNAME, the reference name, The reference name must be in the SAM/BAM headers as an SQ entry.
 If the read is unaligned, this entry may be *